Shiraz, Yazd, Isfahan, Kashan, Tehran

 Known as Iran’s Art Capital, Isfahan is renowned for its dazzling Perso-Islamic architectures, tree-lined boulevards, palaces, bridges, mosques, and monuments.

-Visit the historic bridges of Khaju and Si-o-Se-Pol, Hasht Behesht Palace and the UNESCO-listed Chehel Sotoun Palace, the Armenian Vank Cathedral and Museum, as well as Monar-Jonban, the shaking minarets.
-In addition, enjoy a Persian Tea at the Azadegan Traditional Teahouse.
+Visit the historic bridges of Si-o-Se-Pol and Khaju, Hasht Behesht Palace and the UNESCO-listed Chehel Sotoun Palace.
+Later, visit the Armenian Vank Cathedral and Museum, as well as Monar-Jonban, the shaking minarets.

 Intriq Finesse Collection: A Private Dinner with Traditional Performance